CHRISTUPREMCHANDNEELA/Project/README.md

 2.5 User interface creation:
 ·                  Simple html and tables
 ·                  Data loading using javascript API calls without having page reloading

+Refernces : chatgpt and youtube for the coding